SFe-Team-was-taken/SFE/code-of-conduct.md

 ### AI Use Policy

-**Use of generative AI is acceptable only to understand how something works, and for research.** However, you should not use AI tools to generate publicly facing text, images or code.
+**Use of generative AI (for example GitHub Copilot, ChatGPT, Claude Code, etc.) is acceptable only to understand how something works, and for research.** However, you should not use AI tools to generate publicly facing text, images or code.

 ### No feature removal

 **To remove a feature from the specification, a suitable reason (for example safety or security) must be provided.** Feature removal without considering these points is considered vandalism.
+Redundancy is not considered a valid reason for the purpose of this rule.

 ### No unsolicited sample requests